Aeriellz/aeriellz.github.io/about.markdown

 I built this page using Jekyll and the theme is a modified version of <a href ="https://github.com/ronv/sidey">Ronv's Sidey</a>, but all spaghetti nonsense is mine (I'm still learning).

-Forever thankful for Manuel Moraeles for the encouragement.
+Forever thankful to Manuel Moreale for the encouragement.

 Watch this website as it develops, or not, with my growing understanding of computer science and code.